google/WebFundamentals/src/content/en/android/trusted-web-activity/integration-guide/index.md

 }
 ```

-The next step will add the TWA Support Library to the project.
+The next step will add the Trusted Web Activity Support Library to the project.
 Add a new
 dependency to the `dependencies` section:

 ```
 dependencies {
-    implementation 'com.google.androidbrowserhelper:androidbrowserhelper:1.0.0'
+    implementation 'com.google.androidbrowserhelper:androidbrowserhelper:1.1.0'
 }
 ```

 Android Studio will show prompt asking to synchronize the project once more.
 Click on the _Sync Now_ link and synchronize it.

-### Add the TWA Activity {: #add-activity }
+## Launch the Trusted Web Activity {: #add-activity }

-Setting up the TWA Activity is achieved by editing the
+Setting up the Trusted Web Activity is achieved by editing the
 [Android App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro).

 On the _Project Navigator_, expand the _app_ section, followed by the